 The things you desire from life, you must first give to life.
 (Matthew 7:12) What about acquiring the things you want?
 Like the seed planted in the ground, life can only return to you that which you first have given—with the added promise that everything you give must ultimately return to you multiplied.
 Perhaps that is why a sage of bygone years said a great truth, “Give to the world the best that you have and the best will come back to you.”
 And we might add, it will be multiplied!

 If you feel that you are accident-prone, or a “worry wart,” or a “Why-does-this-always-happen-to-me” sort of person, you have become a victim rather than a master of this law. . . .
 This law can work for you as well as against you.”

-My thought pattern and fear of the future was working against me.
+My thoughts and fears of the future were working against me.
 I was able to see how everything truly does multiply after its kind.
 I was the one feeding all of my negative emotions and thoughts.
 Thoughts of failure as a parent were growing and multiplying because I was feeding them.
 I had believed I was completely responsible for how my children would turn out.

 What kind of seeds was I planting?
 I needed to plant seeds of faith for my faith to grow.
 My faith in the infinite Atonement of Jesus Christ, His love for my family and me, and the covenants I had made with Him were all important seeds.